ahkarmin/CodePath-Prework/README.md

 </div>

 ## App Brainstorming
-**1. My Own version of To-Do List and Schedule Calendar**
-- A schedule calendar that has all the time sensitive schedules, and the things I plan to do, shown in a time frame.
-- A to-do list that differs between School work and Personal work, which have beautiful designs to motivate myself.
-- The feature to write on it using ApplePencil and also put the schedule manually on a Laptop.

-**2. FaceBook**
+**1. FaceBook**
 - The accessibility to a big network of connections to people.
 - Infinite scrolls
 - Saving Stories for years.

-**3. Microsoft OneNotes**
+**2. Microsoft OneNotes**
 - Writing with Apple Pencil without any delays in strokes.
 - Saving all important notebooks on Cloud.
 - Writing Notes flexibly in many different way including typing, handwriting, and the flexibility to move the text anywhere.

-**4. Spotify**
+**3. Spotify**
 - Listening to music without repeating again and again.
 - Accessibility to most of the famous albums and music.
 - Allowing music to continue even when devices are turned off.

-**5. Google Maps**
+**4. Google Maps**
 - Real-time traffic and public transit updates
 - Saved locations and personalized recommendations
 - Offline map access for areas without signal

+# My App Idea
+** My Own version of To-Do List and Schedule Calendar**

+We always have to be prepared for each day to make productive use of our precious time.
+In my personal and school life, to-do list apps, and calendars are everything that maximizes my productivity of each day.
+It allows me to feel in control of the situations in my life, and ensures my ends to be met.
+However, as I am using the apps created by other people, some features are not to my favors, and it's sometimes problematic to use.
+Therefore, I plan to create a to-do list and calendar app of my own that manages my schedules and my plans in one place.
+This is an idea that I've been thinking for a while, but have never developed, due to my skill constraints.
+After this course, I'm hoping that this app could be fully developed with the features that I want, serving as a productive tool to my life.
+These are the features that I'm hoping to implement.
+Though the idea is broad, I plan to develop the requirements little by little and reach to the final development with all the features I love.

+- A schedule calendar that has all the time sensitive schedules, and the things I plan to do, shown in a time frame.
+- A to-do list that differs between School work and Personal work, which have beautiful designs to motivate myself.
+- Both of them in one application, and just a tab away.
+This app will focus on managing our time with the tasks that we have.
+- The feature to write on it using ApplePencil and also put the schedule manually on a Laptop.

 ## Notes